 Archive - News Article

-JAMES CITY â The Highland Township Board of Supervisors is gearing up for a possible court battle to block a proposed injection well for the disposal of drilling waste fluids.
+JAMES CITY â€“ Highland Township has received more support in its fight against a proposed injection well for the disposal of drilling waste fluids.

 Kane area residents responded to the call for blood Monday by participating in the American Red Cross Bloodmobile visit at the First United Methodist Church in Kane.

 JOHNSONBURG â€“Tom Carlson of Kane is following in the footsteps of his father, Art.

 Both have been in the logging business their whole lives.
 And both have been honored as the logger-of-the-year by the Kane-based Allegheny Hardwood Utilization Group (AHUG).